 Currently, the clinical research program consists of the CRO and 11 disease-specific working groups (e.g., thoracic, GI, GU, neuro-oncology, hematologic malignancies).
 It also supports an experimental therapeutics group for early phase clinical trials as well as a Cancer Control and Population Sciences group.
 These two groups support trials that may be relevant to patients across several different cancer types.

-The Clinical Research Office provides the following services to the clinical investigators of the UF Health Cancer Center
+The Clinical Research Office provides a range of services to the clinical investigators at the UF Health Cancer Center.

 View open clinical trials.

 The UF Health Cancer Center IIT Think Tank (I2T3) is a dedicated monthly forum for investigators to refine, discuss, collaborate and collect feedback on new investigator-initiated concepts.